 Your second day in Santa Barbara is sure to find you craving more.
 Head to Scarlett Begonia for a brunch that combines a food-centric perspective with Santa Barbara flare.
 The fresh, local flavors are only a hint of what is in store.

 The beauty of Santa Barbara is the ease with which you can access everything you want to experience.
-From Scarlett Begonia, hop on the open-air trolley (a 50-cent ride from downtown to the water) or simply walk down to Stearns Wharf.
-California’s oldest working wharf extends from Cabrillo Boulevard into the Pacific and is home to souvenir shops, fish-n-chips restaurants, and Deep Sea Tasting Room, which overlooks the wild blue.
+From Scarlett Begonia, take a ride on a Santa Barbara BCycle bike (equipped with pedal assist!) or simply walk down to Stearns Wharf.
+California’s oldest working wharf extends from Cabrillo Boulevard into the Pacific and is home to souvenir shops, seafood restaurants and Deep Sea Tasting Room, which overlooks the wild blue.

 While Santa Barbara County wine country is a must for aficionados and newbies alike, it’s just as easy to experience the variety of flavors and award-winning wines along the Santa Barbara Urban Wine Trail.
 This series of more than two dozen downtown wine tasting rooms extends into the Funk Zone—the area spanning from the ocean to Highway 101.
 Tasting rooms are all within steps of each other, downtown and the beach, making for a leisurely stroll.
-Or if you’d prefer a scenic ride, you can hop on a rental bike from Santa Barbara BCycle or an iconic surrey from Wheel Fun Rentals.
+Or if you’d prefer a scenic ride, you can hop on an iconic surrey from Wheel Fun Rentals.

 Transition from afternoon to evening with dinner at El Encanto, a Belmond Hotel.
 This luxury hilltop resort invites you to take in the view while enjoying some of the area’s most sensational flavors.